Patrick van Dun, MSc, DO

 Patrick van Dun hat eine Praxis für Osteopathie in Mechelen (Belgien) und in Habichtswald-Dörnberg.

-Er ist ein Board of Trustees Mitglied des Centre for Osteopathic MEdicine Collaboration (COME) mit Hauptsitz in Pescara (Italien), eine non-profit Organisation für wissenschaftliche Untersuchungen in der Osteopathie.
-Er ist Vorsitzender und Mitgründer der Commission for Osteopathic Research, Practice and Promotion vzw (CORPP).
+Er ist ein Board of Trustees Mitglied des Centre for Osteopathic MEdicine Collaboration (COME) mit Hauptsitz in Pescara (Italien), einer non-profit Organisation für wissenschaftliche Untersuchungen in der Osteopathie, und Mitglied des Forschungsausschusses von Osteopathy Europe.

 Er erhielt seinen Master of Science in Physiotherapie und motorische Rehabilitation an der Katholischen Universität von Leuven (Belgien) im Jahr 1989 und schloss in 1993 seine osteopathische Ausbildung am COC ab, organisiert an der Freien Universität von Brüssel.